kitfactory/refinire/README.md

 - **Flexible**: Compose generation, evaluation, tools, and guardrails as you like
 - **Easy**: Minimal code to get started, powerful enough for advanced workflows
 - **Safe**: Guardrails for compliance and safety
+- **Self-Improving**: Automatic feedback and retry mechanism with minimal configuration

 ---